mvd4/vulkan_cpp_tutorial/docs/lesson 20.md

 2. We requested two swapchain images because we only ever want two frames to actually be 'in flight'.
 I.e. once we're done rendering the second image we want to wait if necessary until the first has finished presenting and only then start rendering the next frame.
 So we also only need that number of command buffers and not one for every swapchain image.
 3. This would produce the same visible effect as using the respective scissor (see lesson 16)
 4. Since our current scene never changes, re-recording the command buffers is strictly speaking unnecessary overhead.
 We could also have pre-recorded one command buffer for each framebuffer and then just use those.
 However, ultimately we want our pipeline to be able to render dynamic scenes, so I decided to prepare the render loop for that already now.
+5. We're not ignoring the return value of `presentKHR` here because that one is marked as `[nodiscard]` and we don't want to see compiler warnings.
+Checking for `eSuboptimalKHR` is necessary on high-resolution systems such as Apple computers with Retina displays.
+On those systems the actual image size differs from the logical window size, which is why we get this return code.
+It's okay for now, we'll fix this issue properly soon.